pyrsmk/W/README.markdown

 Notes
 -----

-The current relative width will be the viewport width on mobiles and the window width on desktops.
-With that way, you'll be able to adapt your design accross window sizes, screen sizes, zoom levels and text sizes.

-This library is designed to be as small as possible to get the script fast loaded on mobiles, so there will never be ender integration or something like that.

-With IE6-8, please consider waiting for readiness before using W because of these issues (but it's not really important...):
+With IE6-8, please consider waiting for readiness before using W because of these issues (but it's not really important...) :

-- IE6-7 will report a [zero offsetWidth](https://github.com/pyrsmk/W/issues/1), but, be quiet, W will fallbacks to a 16px default value for em calculation (then, W won't return a realistic em value when text size has been changed)
+- IE6-7 will report a [zero offsetWidth](https://github.com/pyrsmk/W/issues/1), so W will fallbacks to a `16px` default value for `em` calculation (and it won't return a realistic `em` value when text size has been changed)
 - IE8 could [throw an error telling that the parent element can't be modified while a child element is not closed](https://github.com/pyrsmk/W/issues/3)

 License